omahs/availproject.github.io/docs/clash-of-nodes/dymension/dymension.md

 ## 3. Fund Your Avail Account

-You'll also need to fund your Avail account using the Avail faucet available on the [<ins>official Avail Discord</ins>](https://discord.com/invite/availproject).
-The faucet requires meeting a mandatory threshold using the Gitcoin passport.
+You'll also need to fund your Avail account using the Avail faucet available on the **[<ins>official Avail Discord</ins>](https://discord.com/invite/availproject)**.

+For detailed guidance, visit the **[<ins>Avail Faucet Guide</ins>](/docs/about/faucet.md)** and follow the provided instructions.

+> The faucet requires meeting a mandatory threshold using the Gitcoin passport.
 If necessary, you can link your Avail account on your machine with the wallet you are using for this process.

-> Exercise caution when exporting your account's key for any reason.
+Exercise caution when exporting your account's key for any reason.
 Always ensure the highest level of security and privacy when handling your key.

-For detailed guidance, visit the [<ins>Avail Faucet Guide</ins>](/docs/about/faucet.md) and follow the provided instructions.

 ## 4. Register Your RollApp